brutdefut/ficisertligi/_posts/2025-03-30-glenmorangie-nectar-dor.md

 Finish: short to medium, sweet ginger, oaky and peppery.
 After a few drops of water, the whisky becomes fruitier and more delicate.

-Nectar D’Or matures first in ex-bourbon American oak bourbon casks before finishing in Sauternes wine casks from Bordeaux.
+Nectar D’Or matures first in ex-bourbon American oak casks before finishing in Sauternes wine casks from Bordeaux.
 Shiny gold in colour but caramel-added, chill-filtered and bottled at 46% ABV.
 Since its release, its age statement and name have constantly changed—12, NAS, and finally, The Nectar 16.
 So, don’t be surprised if you come across different labels.

 Mostly awarded:
 -San Francisco World Spirits Competition 2013 silver, 2022 double gold.